Clay MacCauley: Religious career

 To become a pastor, Clay MacCauley attended Northwestern Theological Seminary to study theology.
 He started to have doubts about a few of the rigid Calvinist principles he had grown up with.
 He questioned several Presbyterian beliefs rather than his belief in God.
 In the end, the Presbytery of Chicago decided to grant Clay MacCauley a preaching license.
 He received a license on probation and practiced preaching for a while in Morrison, Illinois.
-When MacCauley's beliefs on specific subjects, such the atonement, changed, he was subsequently denied ordination.
+When MacCauley's beliefs on specific subjects, such as the atonement, changed, he was subsequently denied ordination.
 Then, MacCauley embraced the liberal branch of Unitarianism.

 He visited the entire nation and gave sermons in numerous cities.
 Prior to being ordained as a Unitarian minister in Rochester, New York, MacCauley spent six months preaching in Detroit.
 Moreover, MacCauley gave sermons in Washington, D.C.
 MacCauley preached to numerous senators, officials, and even Spencer Fullerton Baird, a fellow Dickinsonian, while he was living in Washington, D.C.
 In 1867, Clay MacCauley married Annie Cleveland Deane.
 After Annie died in 1887, MacCauley did not remarry.
 MacCauley's wife played a key role in introducing him to Unitarianism.
 In Maine, Annie had a connection to a Unitarian church.
 C.C.
 Everett, the pastor of that congregation, introduced MacCauley to the Unitarians in Chicago.

 Clay MacCauley had traveled extensively.
 For the Smithsonian Institute's Bureau of American Ethnology, he devoted a significant amount of time to researching the Seminole Indians in Florida.
 Spencer Fullerton Baird served as the Smithsonian Institution's secretary at the time.
 To study philosophy, Clay Macauley went to Germany.
 He drew heavily on this experience to write a number of philosophical books.